lorenpoloa/KangarooPINTool/README.md

 **Note**: Intel PIN has its own proprietary license.
 Please refer to Intel's terms before using PIN.

+## What is Kangaroo PIN Tools
+Is a set of PIN Tools to get stats about jumps indstructions in a program.

+### JumpsStatsSimple
+Simple stats about the number of conditional jumps instructions and the ratio of taken jumps.

+### TypeJumpsStats
+More detailed stats about each type of jumps instructions and the ratio of them that are taken.

 ## How to use

 🛠️ Compilación y uso